 Although a popular tourist destination, there are many parts of Spain that are still parts of Spain that are quieter, and more relaxing, if you are looking for this sort of destination.
 If you thought trips to Spain all offered the same experience, why not head to Malaga to experience an enjoyable, but unique, take on the Spanish lifestyle?
-Whether you are searching for countless photo opportunities, or want to learn more about the fascinating history of Spain, you will find this in abundance in Malaga, not to mention along with their unique restaurants, exciting recreational activities, and welcoming locals.
+Whether you are searching for countless Instagram-worthy photo opportunities, or want to learn more about the fascinating history of Spain, you will find this in abundance in Malaga, not to mention along with their unique restaurants, exciting recreational activities, and welcoming locals.

 Although commonly referred to as Malaga Airport, the airport's official name is Malaga-Costa del Sol Airport.
 This name change was carried out in 2011, to reflect the flights available at the airport.
 As with many other European airports, you will find that an extensive list of carriers uses the airport, including EasyJet and Ryanair.

 If you wish to use public transport to travel to your location, there are several options available.
 One of the most popular is a taxi, although this could be expensive, depending on how far you need to travel.
-For example, a taxi to Marbella averages €60, which may not be the most ideal option, especially if you are travelling on a budget.
+For example, a taxi to Marbella averages 60 euros, which may not be the most ideal option, especially if you are travelling on a budget.

-If you are still favoring public transport, you can grab a bus into Malaga, which only costs 10 euros.
+If you are still favoring public transport, you can grab bus into Malaga, which only costs 10 euros.
 Although the buses are regular, there could be waiting times, and the service is out of operation during the early hours of the morning, so you’ll need to check for updates regularly before you travel, so you don’t miss check-in time at your accommodation upon arrival.

 When planning a trip round Malaga, we cannot recommend a car rental enough.
 If you plan to visit a location outside of the common tourist areas, you should try to arrange a rental car before leaving for Malaga, as this will save you the worry of relying on public transport that may or may not be on time.
 Along with this, you may want to explore some of the more rural areas of Malaga, in which case public transport cannot be used – unless you are willing to pay for a taxi.